Recoskie/JDasm/docs/Basics.md

 <br />

 The primitive data types are the same as the CPU/ALU is what processes them, not the programming language.
-Thus the arithmetic units in CPU processors are the same.
+The binary arithmetic units in CPU processors are the same.
 As positional arithmetic never changes format.
 Even if you switch processor types, also, text data is standardized.

 <br />